 - Eat a good breakfast and get a good sleep the night before interviews.

 - Try to get to an interview a few minutes early, to give yourself some time to relax and collect your thoughts.
-A few minutes in the reception area can also provide you with an opportunity to see how people who work at a firm relate to one another in an everyday setting; this can provide valuable information on the culture of the firm.

 - Leave a contact number where you can be reached during the day and check your voicemail messages between interviews.